 Both the words line and queue are common.
 When the cashier says I can help whoever is next it means you can approach the register, which is the payment machine.
 The cashier will then ring up your items and tell you how much the total is.
 It’s a good idea to keep your receipt with the information about the sale so that you can return the items for cash or exchange the items for credit if necessary.

-We hope this guide with shopping phrases in English helps you have a better shopping experience!
+We hope this guide with shopping phrases in English and shopping vocabulary in English helps you have a better shopping experience!
 Happy shopping!